 The video has had over 27 million views and on its launch, it generated so much interest for the business that the site crashed due to the volume of visitors.
 But this wasn't just a funny video that happened to go viral, this was a great example of Guerrilla tactics well employed.
 The team at The Dollar Shave Club put an outreach campaign around the video, running a PR campaign that informed key online publications about the video, as well as paid social advertising to drive views.

 Just a few years after the launch of this video and the business, Unilever acquired The Dollar Shave Club for $1 billion.

 What are the alternatives to a Guerrilla Attack Strategy?

-There are a few alternatives to this Attack Strategy and they are all slightly more consistent and coherent, so before you decide Guerrilla is the one for you, take a look at our guides below and ensure you've considered each approach to challenging a competitor…
+Guerrilla Marketing strategies are great.
+However, there are a few alternatives to them, and they are all slightly more consistent and coherent, so before you decide Guerrilla is the one for you, take a look at our guides below and ensure you've considered each approach to challenging a competitor…

 Frontal Attack Strategy

 This strategy is where you take the competition head on, matching their strength like for like.
 It’s a difficult one because the competitor is often strong.

 Flanking Attack Strategy

 This strategy is all about taking the competitor on in their weaker areas, the name stemming from when armies attacked in the middle under the assumption the front and back had the strongest stance.

 Encirclement involves attacking the competitor at all angles, this is expensive and resource intensive but effective at confusing the attacker.